slotdawg/ts2020/peer/peer.rst

 Connecting to the Peer Management Center Web Interface ...................

 The Peer Management Center (PMC) serves as the centralized management component for Peer Global File Service.
-It does not store any file data but does facilitate communication between locations so it should be deployed at a location with the best connectivity.
+It does not store any file data but does facilitate communication between locations, so it should be deployed at a location with the best connectivity.
 A single deployment of PMC can manage 100 or more Agents/file servers.

 For this lab, you will be acccessing a shared PMC deployment via a web interface.

 #.
 Open a non-Firefox browser (Chrome, Edge, and Safari will all work) on your *Initials*\ **-Windows-ToolsVM** VM or on your laptop.

 #.
-If you are using a browser on your *Initials*\ **-Windows-ToolsVM** VM, browse to *https://PeerMgmt:8443/hub*
+If you are using a browser on your *Initials*\ **-Windows-ToolsVM** VM, browse to `https://PeerMgmt:8443/hub<https://PeerMgmt:8443/hub>`_.

 #.
-If you are using a browser on your laptop, log in to **Prism Element** (e.g. 10.XX.YY.37) on your Nutanix cluster to find the IP of the PeerMgmt VM, then browse to *https://<IP of PeerMgmt Server>:8443/hub*
+If you are using a browser on your laptop, log in to **Prism Element** (e.g. 10.XX.YY.37) on your Nutanix cluster to find the IP of the PeerMgmt VM, then browse to `https://<IP of PeerMgmt Server>:8443/hub<https://<IP of PeerMgmt Server>:8443/hub>`_.

 #.
 When prompted to login, use the following credentials:

    - **Username** - admin
    - **Password** - nutanix/4u

 #.
-Once connected, confirm that **PeerAgent-Files** and **PeerAgent-Win** are both listed as green in the **Agents** view in the bottom left of the PMC interface.
+Once connected, confirm that **PeerAgent-Files** and **PeerAgent-Win** are both appear in green in the **Agents** view in the bottom left of the PMC web interface.

    .. figure:: images/pmc.png